santhoshragav/netflix-content-sql-powerbi/README.md

 	-Runtime Analysis — total content runtime (minutes) by genre and by country.

 ## Key Business Insights
-	-Netflix content has a exponential growth between 2016-2019 and there's a slight dip after 2019.
+	-Netflix content has an exponential growth between 2016-2019 and there's a slight dip after 2019.
 	-International movies, Dramas and Comedies are the top genre by title count.
-	-Unites States and India together has the largest share of runtime, though United states leads in the title count in a wide margin.
+	-United States and India together has the largest share of runtime, though United states leads in the title count in a wide margin.
 	-TV-MA and TV-14 lead the ratings list, reflecting strong consumption among mature and teenage audiences.
 	-Most content on the platform was originally released between 2015 and 2020, indicating a preference for relatively recent titles.